Terms and Conditions - Complaints

 Resolving problems and disputes

-20. If you are still unhappy, please write to Jody Bisson, Director of Sydney Charles Group, at our Guernsey office address, who will personally investigate your complaint or concern and the handling of it.
+19. If you are still unhappy, please write to Philip Lepp, Group Chairman and Managing Director of Sydney Charles Group, at our Guernsey office address, who will personally investigate your complaint or concern and the handling of it.
 If the matter remains unresolved after that, we will seek to resolve the matter through mediation.

-21. If you are still dissatisfied then you may be entitled to refer your complaint to the Financial Ombudsman Service at:
+21. For clients who have conducted business through Sydney Charles UK LLP, if you are still dissatisfied then you may be entitled to refer your complaint to the Financial Ombudsman Service at:

 The Financial Ombudsman Service, Exchange Tower, London E14 9SR